What is 301 Redirect?

 Correcting 404 Errors

-404 errors can occur when a page is deleted or its URL is changed without a corresponding redirect being set up.
+When a page is deleted or its URL is changed without a corresponding redirect, 404 errors can occur.

-These errors can provide a poor user experience and may impact your SEO if important pages suddenly become unavailable.
+These errors can degrade the user experience and have an impact on your SEO if important pages go down unexpectedly.

 Consolidating WWW and Non-WWW Domains

 Search engines treat www.example.com and example.com as two separate websites.
-If you don't specify a preferred domain, your inbound links might get split between the two versions, diluting your SEO value.
+If you don't specify a preferred domain, your inbound links might get split between the two versions.

-You can choose a preferred domain and use a 301 redirect to send traffic from the non-preferred version to the preferred one, consolidating your link equity.
+You can choose a preferred domain and use a 301 redirect to send traffic from the non-preferred version to the preferred one to consolidate your link equity.

 If you aim to redirect a 'www' URL to its 'non-www' counterpart, you can use our tool designed to ease this process.